the-vtex-files/the-vtex-files.github.io/discovery.md

 I've recognized a wolf,
 but it just resembled a wolf .. just not apparent to me.

-Reflections of captured radio beams fed my directed-energy weapon (DEW) and triggered high velocity projectiles that assured annihilation in a flash.
+Reflections of captured radio beams fed my directed-energy weapon (DEW) and triggered high velocity projectiles usually more than reliable to eliminate all foreign matter as instructed.
-The wolf, unbothered still, was walking up to me with a determined grin on his face.
+The wolf, unbothered, was walking up to me with a determined grin on his face.

-I couldn't take a breather, "Keep calm Charlie",
-I said to myself, "comply with system management standards."
+There was no breathing space "Keep calm Charlie", I said to myself, "comply with system management standards."

-I kept aiming and firing without kill, and just had the option of a standard weapon constructed by the company and usually more than reliable to eliminate all foreign matter as instructed.
+I kept aiming and firing without kill, having just the sole option of a standard weapon, constructed by our mighty corporation.

-The wolf just stood in front of me.
+The wolf now stood right in front of me.
 "Who the hell are you .. you should be burnt to ashes by now."

-"Hi, I'm Divock", said the chimeric being calmly
+"Hi, I'm Divock", said the chimeric being calmly<br>

-"Things got horribly wrong, they've cancelled space-time.

-Face it, you're
+"things got horribly wrong, they've cancelled space-time. you didn't notice the incident but I got a msg for you."<br> A message, I thought, that is information, which can only be interpreted with a sufficient amount of uneconomic noise.<br> "Sorry, no interest.
+Anyway, have a good day."<br>
+I've decided to pay no longer attention to this nonsense and tried to reboot the whole system.

-just a steel case with some wires in it flat, a projection of ur former self reality
+"Face it, ur just a flat projection of ur former self.
+Although u look like a steel case with some wires in it, LOL<br>

-However, I am real, a friend from the past.

 And you know what?
-You've only 'made it' here coz of your ambiguous name.
+You've only 'made it' here coz of your ambiguous name."
+Absolutely convinced of hallucinating, I still yelled at him "bullshit, unlike you I'm made of flesh, bones and blood."<br>

-"I got a msg for you."<br>
-I was recognizing his words, a message, that is information, which can only be interpreted with a sufficient amount of uneconomic noise.<br>
-I was hallucinating, "must be a virus I've catched."
-Surely I was made of
-flesh, bones and blood,
+Then he pulled an axe out from the back of his trousers and split my skull apart.
+"See, I am REAL, a friend from the past,
+U r just a copy of the original,

-There was no choice other to be game for it.
+cerebral matter, bone splinters and body fluids  spattered I was somehow still alive, and there was no other choice other to be game for it.
+"Why not get the message", I thought, "I could go a bit crazy today in this otherwise undisturbed rural idyll, if there's something wrong with them, the system would reject them anyway."

 "Still curious about the msg tho, tbh."
-"Why not get them", I thought, "I could go a bit crazy today in this otherwise undisturbed rural idyll, if there's something wrong with them, the system would reject them anyway."
 "Who is the sender?"

 "It is you, your past you, your language was different then though, lots of noise you were talking."<br>